LED School Lighting

 Controls Review occupancy sensors, dimming, daylight harvesting, scheduling, after-hours control, and building automation compatibility.

-Emergency requirements Confirm emergency lighting, egress lighting, backup systems, and local code requirements for applicable areas.
+Emergency requirements Confirm emergency lighting and egress lighting, backup systems, and local code requirements for applicable areas.

 Maintenance access Review fixture locations, lift access, ceiling access, pole access, and long-term service needs before ordering.